yxuo/learning/readme.md

    * Otherwise, prefer to add images via link instead upload a file in repository.

-11. Quote the source of ressearch.
+11. Quote the source of research.

 ### Idiom: